Content |

 Education

 Due to its firm character, the Westphalian Dachsbracke can be tough and stubborn in his upbringing.
 Some commands will take longer to assimilate than with other dog breeds.
 So, the master must act as the leader of the pack to be heard and obeyed, and under no circumstances allow him to take over the family hierarchy.
-So, it is clearly important not to be fooled by the small size of this dog and to turn it into a “Princess”, at the risk of experiencing real cohabitation problems in the near future.
+So, It is clearly important not to be fooled by the small size of this dog and turn it into a "princess", at the risk of experiencing real cohabitation problems in the near future.

 At the end, the Westphalian Dachsbracke must be trained early and firmly, while promoting the principles of positive dog training.